-- When the AD finds the user it sends the response to miniOrange RADIUS server.
+- When the AD finds the user it sends the response to the miniOrange RADIUS server.
 First-factor authentication is completed here.

 - A challenge response is sent to RADIUS clients for second Factor Authentication.

 - When the user validates himself with 2FA.
-The authentication response is sent to miniOrange RADIUS server.
+The authentication response is sent to the miniOrange RADIUS server.

-This way miniOrange ensures that no unauthorized person gets access to the VPN. miniOrange acts as a RADIUS server that takes username/password from the user and validates it with Active Directory (AD).
+This way miniOrange ensures that no unauthorized person gets access to the VPN. miniOrange acts as a RADIUS server that takes the username/password from the user and validates it with Active Directory (AD).
 After checking with the AD it prompts the user for Two-Factor authentication.
 If the user successfully completes the 2FA then the server grants the access.